codecatss/backend-spring-API4/Oracle-Partner-Tracker/doc/database/DatabaseDocumentation-en-usa.md

 ## 2.2 Table Relationships

 ### Table company_and_user
+**Relation Description:**
+- This relation will join the Company and User tables, where a user can be related to only one company.
+- Relation: Company (0-1 : 1-n) User.

+**Fields:**
 - **company_id**
   - Type: bigint unsigned
   - Description: Foreign key referencing the company table by ID.